Canon 1300D vs Sony NEX-3

 It is notable that the 1300D offers wifi support, while the NEX-3 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Both the 1300D and the NEX-3 have been discontinued, but can regularly be found used on eBay.
 The NEX-3 was replaced by the Sony NEX-3N, while the 1300D was followed by the Canon 2000D.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Sony websites.

 Review summary: Canon 1300D vs Sony NEX-3